asqw1123/tesser/Home.md

 # Tesseract at UB Mannheim

-The Mannheim University Library (UB Mannheim) uses Tesseract to perform OCR (Optical Character recognition) of historical German newspapers ([Allgemeine Preußische Staatszeitung](https://de.wikipedia.org/wiki/Allgemeine_Preu%C3%9Fische_Staatszeitung), [Deutscher Reichsanzeiger](https://de.wikipedia.org/wiki/Deutscher_Reichsanzeiger)).
+The Mannheim University Library (UB Mannheim) uses Tesseract to perform OCR (optical character recognition) of historical German newspapers ([Allgemeine Preußische Staatszeitung](https://de.wikipedia.org/wiki/Allgemeine_Preu%C3%9Fische_Staatszeitung), [Deutscher Reichsanzeiger](https://de.wikipedia.org/wiki/Deutscher_Reichsanzeiger)).
 The latest results with OCR from more than 360,000 scans are available [online](https://digi.bib.uni-mannheim.de/periodika/en/imperial-gazette/ocr/).

 Normally we run Tesseract on Debian GNU Linux, but there was also the need for